-Are you planning a Communion party ?
-Here are tips for planning a stress-free Communion party at home, and some thoughts and ideas that will make planning your party just that little bit easier!
+Is your child making their First Holy Communion this year?
+Here are tips for planning a stress-free Communion party at home, and some ideas to help make planning your party just that little bit easier!

-- Number of guests – close family or for the bigger event friends, family, classmates
+- Number of guests – close family or a bigger event with friends, family and classmates?

 - Catering – buffet or sit down meal?
-Will you cook / get party catered.
+Will you cook or get the communion party catered?

 - Entertainment and activities

 Budgeting is key to all the above decisions, and this list doesn’t take into account the Communion dress/outfit, shoes, hair, etc. Putting yourself under financial pressure is not necessary when the objective is giving your child and family a day to remember.

 Don’t forget – this will be an event that must cater for all ages, so make sure you take that into account for food and entertainment.

 You May Also Enjoy 30 Reasons to Know You’re the Mum to a First Communion Child

 Once you have a guest list and know how many people you are catering for, you can start to think about the food.
 If you are getting caterers or buying in the food, ask friends for recommendations and book early, so you can relax and enjoy the day.

 If you are a confident cook and want to cater the event yourself, keep it simple.
 Ask for help and do as much as you can before the day.
 You could ask family or friends to bring desserts/salads.
 If you have a slow cooker, consider something that would feed a crowd and is easily served – remember, you don’t want anything too finicky or time-consuming when it comes to serving everyone, as you want to enjoy your time with friends and family too.